Commonwealth Youth Forum 2022 – Leading the Future

 The second day’s activities were primarily located at the Intare Conference Arena.
-This day witnessed vibrancy and deep deliberations in equal measure, covering three plenary sessions, two youth action lab sessions, Launch of Youth Led Initiatives and a fireside chat!
-The three plenary sessions revolved around : “Youth Championing Innovation for Sustainability and Transformation”, “Co-creation and Partnerships” and “The Economic Imperative”.
+This day witnessed vibrancy and deep deliberations in equal measure, covering three plenary sessions, two youth action lab sessions, the Launch of Youth Led Initiatives, and a fireside chat!
+The three plenary sessions revolved around: “Youth Championing Innovation for Sustainability and Transformation,” “Co-creation and Partnerships,” and “The Economic Imperative.”
 The highlight of this day was the Youth Action Lab.
-These labs provided an eclectic mix of thematic options to choose from, with human capital, entrepreneurship, healthcare – all finding a mention.
+These labs provided an eclectic mix of thematic options to choose from, with human capital, entrepreneurship, and healthcare – all finding a mention.

 The Youth Action Labs sessions were followed by a fireside chat with CEOs of leading organizations working in the sphere of education.
-They offered deep insights, encouraging the audience to be value driven, remain resilient and practice self-care, while committing to be life-long learners.
+They offered deep insights, encouraging the audience to be value driven, remain resilient, and practice self-care while committing to being lifelong learners.
 Another highlight of day two was the closing activity of the day, an address to the Youth by Hon Emma Inamutila, Deputy Minister of Information and Technology, Namibia.
 Being the youngest person to have ever been elected minister in Africa, she exhorted the youth :

 Engineering change and generating capacity

 The third day began with Capacity Building Sessions which dealt with sustainable business solutions, meaningful participation, open-source leadership etc. The closing ceremony witnessed edifying speeches.
 The Minister of Youth, Rosemary Mbabazi, paraphrased the words of Honorable Paul Kagame’s words, “If you are not on the high table, you are the menu,” to encourage the youths to work hard to get to the top.
 The second speech was by the Secretary General of the Commonwealth – Patricia Scotland, who quoted :